 ABSTRACT:

-There is a current unmet need for a new preclinical human model that can target disease etiology ex vivo using intracranial pressure (ICP) and intraocular pressure (IOP) that can identify various pathogenic paradigms related to the glaucoma pathogenesis.
+There is a current unmet need for a new preclinical human model that can target disease etiology ex vivo using intracranial pressure (ICP) and intraocular pressure (IOP) which can identify various pathogenic paradigms related to the glaucoma pathogenesis.
 Ex vivo human anterior segment perfusion organ culture models have previously been successfully utilized and applied as effective technologies for the discovery of glaucoma pathogenesis and testing of therapeutics.
 Preclinical drug screening and research performed on ex vivo human organ systems can be more translatable to clinical research.
 This article describes in detail the generation and operation of a novel ex vivo human translaminar pressure model called the translaminar autonomous system (TAS).
 The TAS model can independently regulate ICP and IOP using human donor posterior segments.
 The model allows for studying pathogenesis in a preclinical manner.
 It can reduce the use of living animals in ophthalmic research.
 In contrast to in vitro experimental models, optic nerve head (ONH) tissue structure, complexity, and integrity can also be maintained within the ex vivo TAS model.

 INTRODUCTION: